Darrans Alpine Rock Climbing

 Moirs Mate is the area’s premier alpine rock climbing destination with the west face having a high concentration of classic and modern rock climbs.
 The traverse from Homer Saddle and the North Ridge provides excellent, exposed scrambling on rough granite.
 Classic traditional climbs such as ‘Bowen Allen Corner’ (18) to modern mixed classics of ‘Lucky Strike’ (20), ‘Pipe Dreams’ (21), and ‘Finders Keepers’ (21).

-Shotwell Slabs, Holyford Valley
+Shotwell Slabs, Hollyford Valley

 For a short fix or a warm-up on the way to or from the bigger objectives, the roadside Shotwell Slabs provides a range of multi-pitch climbs and grades to get you trusting that rubber and friction (16 – 22).